-Implants add volume and improve the shape of breasts.
-There are a variety of sizes and different shapes of breast implants, and both saline and silicone are available for cosmetic enhancement.
-An outpatient procedure, which usually takes about 1-2 hours, an augmentation is done using general anesthesia.
-Dr. Pautler usually chooses the submuscular position for the implant, and implant type, as well as type of incision to use.
-This will be discussed during your consultation.
+Implants add volume and improve the shape of the breasts.
+There are a variety of sizes and different shapes of breast implants and both saline and silicone are available for cosmetic enhancement.
+An outpatient procedure which usually takes about 1-2 hours, an augmentation is done using general anesthesia.
+Dr. Pautler usually chooses the submuscular position for the implant and implant type, as well as type of incision to use.